AEADataEditor/replication-template-development/REPLICATION.md

 ### Action Items (openICPSR)

+> INSTRUCTION: leave the next few lines in, do not delete them.

 -----action items go here------

-> INSTRUCTION: leave this in.

 > If your openICPSR deposit appears to be "locked", please follow [these instructions](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#you-can-recall-the-submission).